janw-me/default-featured-image/readme.txt

 2. The media manager will start with the current selected image

 == Changelog ==
+= 1.7.0 =
+* moved main class to it's own file.
+* Added second class that can hold exceptions with other plugins
+* The first exception is for WP User Frontend
+* The second exception  is for WP All Import.

 = 1.6.4 =
 * `get_post_meta($post_id)` without specifying the meta_key didn't find the DFI.
 It will now even use an even deeper level and set it in the core cache.